lars-t-hansen/swat/plans/ROADMAP.md

 * The lack of reference-type globals is a real hardship
 * Really want something that deals with the DOM
 * maybe port Life / Mandelbrot / PSON from AssemblyScript?
-Life / Mandel are not obvious because they are very array-oriented, so we need arrays.
+Life / Mandel are not obvious because they are very array-oriented, but clearly doable.
 * Obviously we can do a self-compiler, but it's a big project and not very interesting

 # swat later, or opportunistically